GRCDEV/ArduSim/help/setup.md

 3. Cygwin.
 It is a Linux type command line emulator that enables us to compile the multicopter.

     1. Download and run Cygwin [64-bit](https://cygwin.com/setup-x86_64.exe) or [32 bit](https://cygwin.com/setup-x86.exe) installer and accept all the prompts (including default file locations) until you reach the Select Packages dialog.
-There, with a left clic select the packages listed below (search for each one using the text in the "Name" field):
+There, with a left clic select the packages listed below (search for each one using the text in the "Name" field of the table):

         Name | Category/Name/Description
         --- | ---